Tim-Looijen/tic-tac-toe-mcts/README.md

 # Tic Tac Toe with MCTS

-A simple Tic Tac Toe game written in Rust that plays automatically using a self-written Monte Carlo Tree Search (MCTS).
+A Tic Tac Toe game written in Rust that plays automatically using a self-written Monte Carlo Tree Search (MCTS).
 Made to learn about how MCTS works, will play against itself until game finish when the program will exit.

 ## Features